thirteenthdown/Maryo-Game/README.md

 ## Introduction

-The **Simple Mario Game** is a basic platformer game inspired by the classic Mario games.
+The **Maryo Game** is a basic platformer game inspired by the classic Mario games.
 It aims to provide a fun and nostalgic experience while also serving as a learning tool for beginners in game development using Python.

 ## Features